 Catherine McAuley, Founder of the Sisters of Mercy, was born in Dublin, Ireland in 1788.
 She dedicated her life to caring for the poor, particularly women.

 Catherine McAuley leased a property on the corner of Baggot and Herbert streets in southeast Dublin with the purpose of building a large house to provide religious, education and social services for poor women and children.

-Few places in the history of the Sisters of Mercy evoke the immediate, deep comfort and affection as the House of Mercy established as a place of refuge and education for women and children at Baggot Street in Dublin, Ireland.
+Few places in the history of the Sisters of Mercy evoke the immediate, deep comfort and affection as the House of Mercy established as a place of refuge and education for women and children.

-Catherine McAuley (1778-1841) founded the Sisters of Mercy in Dublin on 12 December 1831 with two other Sisters to provide compassionate help to the poor.
+On 12 December 1831, Catherine McAuley made her Profession of Vows with two other Sisters and founded the Order of the Sisters of Mercy in Dublin to provide compassionate help to the poor.

-The Sisters of Mercy continue Catherine’s legacy through the ministries they have established around the world in health, education, advocacy and community service.
+The Sisters of Mercy continue Catherine’s legacy through the ministries they have established around the world in health, education, advocacy for social justice and community service.